jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## badass users want self-service help

-So the first big benefit of the Heavy Ass Weights is they create more badass users.
+So the first big benefit of the Heavy Ass Weights is they create more badass users using scalable resources.

-///

-So how do we connect with users that don't want to talk with us?

-///

-Now that we've created all these badass users, how do we connect with them?
+Now I want to turn to how we are connecting with our customers.

+In the light weight approach, the connection we create with our customers originates in the support inbox.

-In my experience, badass users aren't looking to chat with a customer service representative when they run into a problem.
+But in my experience badass users aren't really looking to chat with a customer service representative.
 Instead, they are looking for helpful resources they can refer to on their own time.

-## good place for Carolyn discussion

-Actually, let's talk about this for a second, because I got some feedback on this when I was practicing - what about the people that do actually want hand holding?
-What about the people that write in and demand to talk to someone?

-OK, I'm probably going to grossly oversimplify in my response, but I see these requests breaking into two categories.

-The first are people that use this approach with every product they sign up for.
-They just believe they deserve better support than anyone else.
-Being realistic, at our price points we can't serve this folks all that well long-term.
-So we very rarely give in on this request.

-The second group are folks who really want to make your service work, and they are just overwhelmed by the whole on-boarding experience.
-They normally think they aren't "techie" enough to figure out how to make it work for them.
-I see this as evidence that we need to make our resources friendlier and more approachable.

-## OK we're back.

-So what might hold us back from creating more helpful resources?

-Well a big reason for sure is that a lot of people are still in the "underwater" phase, too many light weight reps going on.
+Here's big benefit #2 - really good resources are better than the support inbox when it comes to connecting with our customers.

+Early on, one of my fears was that if we weren't speaking with as many customers, we would lose that connection we had spent years to build.

-But there is also this underlying fear, I think, that self-service support will lead to a disconnect with our loving customers.
-I'm here to tell you that nothing could be further from the truth.
+I'm here now to tell you that nothing could be further from the truth.

 ## the inbox is a terrible place to meet people.

-Look at it this way - most of the time the connection we create with our customers originates in the support inbox.
+As I mentioned, at this time we're mostly connecting with our customers through the support inbox.
 But the support context is a terrible place to meet people!
 The customer is stressed, the support person has a queue out the door - it's a recipe for disaster.

 So what if instead of waiting for them, we created resources that walked them through the getting started workflows, and then started adding their frequently